interTwin-eu/dtc-glossary/glossary.md

 ## Computational Representation

-> A computational representation is an *executable* [digital representation](#digital-representation) consisting of computational algorithms and supporting data representing some subject matter from a dynamic perspective. ***[DE] we interpret this as a simulation versus a model representation, that is more static by defenition***
+> A computational representation is an *executable* [digital representation](#digital-representation) consisting of computational algorithms and supporting data representing some subject matter from a dynamic perspective. ***[DE] we interpret this as a simulation versus a model representation, that is more static by definition***

 Examples include simulations and predictive analytics.